(Bakemono No Ko)

 Seven year-old Ren roams abandoned and alone in the streets of Tokyo.
 He is spotted by a hooded figure with beast-like features who suggests that Ren follow if he wants shelter.
 Ren follows the figure through a warren of alleyways to find himself in the world of Jutengai, which is inhabited by beast people.
 He is reluctantly given a home by Kumatetsu, the creature he has followed, who renames Ren as Kyuta.
 The others around are shocked when Kumatetsu announces that Kyuta, a human, is going to be his apprentice.
 The aging master of Jutengai has announced that he will soon retire and become a god but is having difficulty deciding in what for he should reincarnate.
 In the meanwhile, Kumatetsu and the popular favourite Iozen vie to become the new master.
 After they meet in the marketplace and fight, Kyuta stands up to cheer the downed Kumatetsu on because nobody else is, in doing so helping him recover.
 They then begin training, Kyuta discovering Kumatetsu’s weaknesses by shadowing and mimicking his moves and slowly learning how to fight himself.
 Now aged seventeen, Kyuta wanders back into the human world where he is taken by Kaede, a girl he meets in the library who teaches him to read, urges him to study and finally go and meet his father again.
 Kyuta and Kumatetsu then argue over Kyuta’s spending so much time in the real world and Kyuta decides to leave Jutengai, only for Kumatetsu to slide back into his old ways just as his big showdown with Iozen is about to take place.

 Mamoru Hosoda has emerged in recent years to the forefront of Japanese anime directors.
 Hosoda first appeared on cinema screens with works adapted from tv series such as Digimon: The Movie (2000) and One Piece: Baron Omatsuri and the Secret Island (2005).
-However, it was with The Girl Who Leapt Through Time (2006) that his name began to attract attention and this peaked with the excellent Summer Wars (2009) and Wolf Children (2012).
+However, it was with The Girl Who Leapt Through Time (2006) that his name began to attract attention and this peaked with the excellent Summer Wars (2009) and Wolf Children (2012) and the subsequent likes of Mirai (2018) and Belle (2021).